-There are other serological outcomes associated with a more favourable prognosis in individuals with HBV.
+There are other serological outcomes associated with a more favourable prognosis in individuals with HBV36.
 Persistently negative hepatitis B "e" antigen (HBeAg) is associated with lower levels of HBV DNA replication.
-It also confers a favourable long-term outcome with low risk of cirrhosis and HCC, so long as transaminase and HBV DNA levels are low.
+It also confers a favourable long-term outcome with low risk of cirrhosis and HCC, so long as transaminase and HBV DNA levels are low37.
 In those individuals with HBeAg-positive status, the loss of HBeAg, known as HBeAg seroclearance, is therefore a desired endpoint.

-Persistently negative hepatitis B surface antigen (HBsAg) is associated with reduced viral activity, very low risk of developing HCC, and improved survival.
+Persistently negative HBsAg is associated with reduced viral activity, very low risk of developing HCC, and improved survival.
 For all individuals with HBV, the loss of HBsAg, known as HBsAg seroclearance or "functional" cure, is the penultimate goal of HBV therapy.
 We examined the rates of HBeAg and functional cure per calendar year in the population of individuals with HIV and HBV.
 For these analyses, any results from an HBV serological test were assumed to remain the same over time until a new serological test was carried out.
-The percentage of individuals with HBeAg seroclearance ranged from 3.9% to 9.1% between 2001 and 2010, and slowly declined to 2.7% in 2021 (Figure 4.15A).
-Similarly, the percentage of individuals with HBsAg seroclearance was higher between 2001 and 2010, ranging from 2.8% to 5.7%, and slowly declined to 1.1% in 2021 (Figure 4.15B).
+The percentage of individuals with HBeAg seroclearance ranged from 3.9% to 9.1% between 2001 and 2010, and slowly declined to 2.0% in 2022 (Figure 4.15A).
+Similarly, the percentage of individuals with HBsAg seroclearance was higher between 2001 and 2010, ranging from 2.8% to 5.7%, and slowly declined to 1.6% in 2022 (Figure 4.15B).

-Individuals with HIV-HBV who initiate ART at very low CD4+ cell counts, are more likely to have seroclearance due to an immuno-inflammatory reaction with accelerated CD4+ cell increases.
+Individuals with HIV and HBV who initiate ART at very low CD4+ cell counts, are more likely to have seroclearance due to an immuno-inflammatory reaction with accelerated CD4+ cell increases38.
 The higher percentages with seroclearance before 2010 could be due, in part, to the higher percentage of individuals with HIV and HBV initiating ART with severe immunosuppression during this period.
-It could also be due to the decrease in the number of individuals with recent HBV infection, who were more likely to clear their HBsAg, as TDF-containing ART became more widespread.
-Furthermore, the number of HBeAg tests peaked in 2004 at 116, before slowly declining to 26 tests in 2021.
-The number of HBsAg tests in 2020, and 108 tests in 2021.
+It could also be due to the decrease in the number of individuals with recent HBV infection, who were more likely to clear their HBsAg, as TDF-containing ART became more widespread32.
+Furthermore, the number of HBeAg tests peaked in 2004 at 116, before slowly declining to 26 tests in 2022.
+The number of HBsAg tests in 2022.
 The lower percentage with seroclearance after 2010 might also be due to the lower testing rates in individuals with HIV and HBV.

-Figure 4.15: (A) Percentage of hepatitis B "e" positive (HBeAg) individuals with HIV and HBV having HBeAgseroclearance, and (B) percentage of all individuals with HIV and HBV having hepatitis B surface antigenseroclearance.
+Figure 4.15: (A) Percentage of hepatitis B "e" positive (HBeAg) individuals with HIV and HBV having HBeAg seroclearance, and (B) percentage of all individuals with HIV and HBV having hepatitis B surface antigen seroclearance.
 Both are shown by calendar year.

-HBV vaccination in individuals with HIV
+HBV vaccination in individuals living with HIV

-Of the 23,701 individuals with definable HBV serological profiles, 7,630 (32%) had serological evidence of HBV vaccination status at their last visit.
+Of the 24,548 individuals with definable HBV serological profiles, 8,002 (33%) had serological evidence of HBV vaccination status at their last visit.
 HBV vaccination is not recommended for individuals with HBsAg positive and/or anti-HBc antibody positive serology.
-When individuals with negative HBsAg and anti-HBc antibody serology (without previous evidence of HBsAg-positive serology) were considered, the prevalence of HBV vaccination status increased from 8% in 2001 to 44% in 2021 (Figure 4.16).
-The largest increase in HBV vaccination was observed in MSM, likely due to the national vaccination campaign targeting these individuals from 2002 onwards.
+When individuals with negative HBsAg and anti-HBc antibody serology (without previous evidence of HBsAg positive serology) were considered, the prevalence of HBV vaccination status increased from 8% in 2001 to 44% in 2022 (Figure 4.16).
+The largest increase in HBV vaccination was observed in MSM, likely due to the national vaccination campaign targeting these individuals from 2002 onwards31.